Common name: Daguba (Cadigal), Magenta Lilly Pilly, Magenta Cherry

 Fruit globose to ovoid, 15–25 mm diam., magenta; seed solitary, usually polyembryonic, cotyledons smooth.

-Distribution and occurrence: Grows in subtropical and littoral rainforest on sandy soils or stabilized dunes near the sea; widely separated localities between Bulahdelah and Jervis Bay.
+Distribution and occurrence: Grows in subtropical and littoral rainforest on sandy soils or stabilized dunes, often near the sea.
+Occurs in scattered localities between the Taree area and Conjola.

 NSW subdivisions: NC, CC, SC

 This name was formerly misapplied to what is now known as S. australe.
-This species is uncommon in the wild and is a threatened species.
+This species is relatively uncommon in the wild and is a threatened species.
 Ironically, it is considered by some to be a potential weed since it is widely cultivated and has become naturalised in some places.

 Text by Peter G. Wilson